Tanja Božič, cultural attaché

 Embassy of Switzerland in Slovenia

-In 1992, one year after Slovenia declared its independence, Switzerland and Slovenia established diplomatic relations, which were initially covered from the Swiss Embassy in Budapest.
-The next step in the diplomatic ties was the opening of the Swiss Embassy in Ljubljana in 2001.
-The location of the Embassy in Republic Square, together with the Parliament building, represents the political centre of Slovenia.
+In 1992, one year after Slovenia declared its independence, Switzerland and Slovenia established diplomatic relations, which were initially covered from the Embassy of Switzerland in Budapest.
+The next step in the diplomatic ties was the opening of an Embassy in Ljubljana in 2001.
+The location of the Embassy on the Republic Square, together with the Parliament building, represents the political centre of Slovenia.
 "Trg Republike" was designed in the 1960s by architect Edvard Ravnikar – a student of Plečnik and Le Corbusier.
 The Embassy's activities cover all areas of diplomatic relations and represent Swiss interests in the political, economic, scientific and cultural fields.
 Relations between the two countries are characterised by lively diplomatic exchanges, trade and investments as well and close human ties and dynamic cultural cooperation.
 As Alpine countries, Slovenia and Switzerland have many similarities and affinities.
 Consular services were transferred to the Regional Consular Centre in Vienna in 2011.